grant-olson/fpga9685/README.md

 FPGAs.
 The PCA9685 is used by hobbyists around the world to drive multiple servos from a microcontroller while minimizing GPIO usage.

+Currently we have basic functionality:

+* Clock prescaler can be set to determine PWM Hertz signals.
+* Individual PWM settings can be set.

+Known things on the todo list:

+* Check clock prescaler values, and only allow update in `SLEEP` mode.
+* External Clock Support.
+* Signal Inversion.
+* `_ALL_` set registers should propogate values to individual registers.
+* `ALLCALL` and `RESET` i2c addresses need to be implemented.
+* Custom assigned address via input pins.
+* More, I'm sure...

 ## Makefile

 A Makefile is provided to run test benches in Icarus Verilog.
 Since